 What MARK verification does not protect against

 Greek VAT-invoice formal requirements.
-A document can resolve cleanly through the gate and still fail the mandatory-fields list a Greek tax invoice has to satisfy under VAT law: issuer and receiver tax IDs in the correct format, place of issuance, currency declaration, supply description specificity, exemption legend where applicable, and the rest.
-MARK verification does not check formal field correctness; it checks transmission and amount match.
-An invoice that posts cleanly through the gate but has a malformed receiver AFM or a missing exemption legend is still a defective tax document.
+A document can resolve cleanly through the gate and still fail the mandatory-fields list a Greek tax invoice has to satisfy under VAT law: issuer and receiver tax IDs, place of issuance, currency, supply description, exemption legend where applicable, and the rest.
+MARK verification checks transmission and amount match, not every field.

-Adjacent document-type compliance. myDATA covers more than commercial invoices.
-Electronic delivery notes, retail receipts, and other document types have their own transmission and verification rules under the same regime.
-MARK verification on the invoice does not confirm anything about the delivery note that goods moved on, the receipts the same supplier issued at retail, or the corrective documents that flow through other myDATA channels.
-For the parallel control on the transport side of the same regime, see Greek electronic delivery note rules under the same myDATA regime.
+Adjacent document-type compliance.
+Electronic delivery notes, retail receipts, and corrective documents have their own transmission and verification rules.
+MARK verification on the invoice does not confirm the transport-side control; for that, see Greek electronic delivery note rules under the same myDATA regime.

-MARK verification is the gate that keeps invalid documents out of the AP ledger.
-The rest of the compliance stack — invoice-field validation, Book B classification, periodic re-verification, related-document controls — runs on top of that gate.
-The gate is necessary; it is not, on its own, sufficient.
+MARK verification is the gate that keeps unverified documents out of the AP ledger.
+Invoice-field validation, Book B classification, periodic re-verification, and related-document controls still run on top of that gate.

 Extract invoice data to Excel with natural language prompts